Creating Additional WSL2 Instances

 At this point you have a clean install of ubuntu 20.04 to use.
 You can then easily access each distribution you have available with Windows Terminal which places them all on a tab drop-down for easy access.

 Configure it however you please.
-Consider using something like if this is going to be a fairly common process for you.
+Consider using something like Ansible if this is going to be a fairly common process for you.

 At this point, I'm specifying my naming convention moving forward.